top of page

 BUILT FROM SCRATCH

-If successful, it will be the third program of its kind in the state.
+If successful, it will be the sixth program of its kind in Washington state.

 TIMELINE

-There is a lot to do to get this measure passed:
+There is a lot to do to get this measure passed and active:

 City Council Decision on Vote